 Table 12 shows the primary type of industry where exposure occurred among the OLDS cases.
-The predominant industry where individuals were exposed was manufacturing with 12 cases (7%), followed by eight cases (5%) in public administration, six cases (3%) in agriculture, five (3%) in construction, four (2%) in auto repair, two each in mining, retail trade or health care and social assistance, and one each in administrative and support services, educational services, arts and entertainment, or accommodations and food services.
-The 45 individuals with a known workplace with OLDS worked at 45 different facilities.
-The workplace was unknown for 127 individuals.
+The predominant industry where individuals were exposed was manufacturing with 14 cases (7%), followed by seven cases (4%) in public administration, five cases each (3%) in retail trade and construction, three (2%) in transportation and warehousing, two cases each (1%) in agriculture, health care and accommodation and food services, and one each (1%) in mining, utilities, administrative and support services and arts, entertainment, and recreation.
+The 44 individuals with a known workplace with OLDS worked at 43 different facilities.
+The workplace was unknown for 149 individuals.